xseignard/corpore-sano/README.md

 ## Node.js API

 Please refer to `misc/Bumper.js` file.
+An example usage is available in `misc/demo.js`.

 ### Constructor: